Dresovense/orange3-textable/docs/doc/widgets/extract_xml.rst

 segmentation at every modification of its interface or when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

+The **Cancel** button stops the widget from working and returns it to its inital state.

+Below, the **Send** button, the user finds indications such as the number of segments in the output segmentation, or the reasons why no segmentation is emitted (no input data, no output segment created, etc.).

 Advanced interface
 ~~~~~~~~~~~~~~~~~~